 2. Consider alternate accommodation

 There are lots of different accommodation options when you’re travelling and in high season, you should consider all of them.
 Think about camping if it’s an option.
 Stay with family or friends if you can.
-Air BnB and couch surfing are also worth looking at.
-Don’t be afraid to ask: if you’re visiting family who don’t have room for you, ask if they have any friends who are heading away for the holidays who might like to make a bit of extra cash by having you stay.
+Airbnb and couch surfing are also worth looking at.
+Don’t be afraid to ask: if you’re visiting family who doesn’t have room for you, ask if they have any friends who are heading away for the holidays who might like to make a bit of extra cash by having you stay.

 3. Stay away from hotspots

 Even in high season, there are places that are far more popular than others.
 Do your research ahead of time and find out if there are better options nearby: sometimes, staying a few kilometers away can mean hundreds of dollars difference.

 By shifting one of your flights into the “shoulder season”, you can save hundreds of dollars for what can sometimes be just a few days difference.
 If you have the flexibility, consider leaving earlier or returning later to save some serious money.